themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

-  content = "* hover on the left edge of the screen to show the toolbar\n* click on file icon (<i class=\"fas fa-file-alt\"></i>) to show the page setting options\n* click on the grid icon (<i class=\"fas fa-th-large\"></i>) to show extra tabs. \n* click on tab \"Export Webpage\", and select \"web\" for Webpage Link Format.\n* copy the content of the web page, and paste it to the file index.html under the github repository you have just created. \n* alternatively you may click on the download button at the bottom of the form, save the web page as index.html to your computer, then upload the file and replace the file in your Github repository." intro = " " is_global = false title = "Exporting a Web Page for Hosting"
+  content = "* hover on the left edge of the screen to show the toolbar\n* click on file icon (<i class=\"fas fa-file-alt\"></i>) to show the page setting options\n* click on the grid icon (<i class=\"fas fa-th-large\"></i>) to show extra tabs. \n* click on tab \"Export Webpage\", and select \"web\" for Webpage Link Format.\n* copy the content of the web page, and paste it to the file index.html under the github repository you have just created. \n* alternatively you may click on the download button at the bottom of the form, save the web page as index.html to your computer, then upload the file and replace the file in your Github repository." intro = " " is_global = false title = "Exporting a Web Page for Hosting with Github Pages"

     [gmgt_section.data.appearance]
     slide_animation = "fadeIn"